arrayfire/arrayfire-windows-scripts/README.md

 ACML_DIR                | ACML directory.
 Download and place ACML here.
 MKL_DIR                 | MKL directory.
 Create dependency/mkl/(include/lib/dll).
 See notes below.
 LAPACKE_DIR             | LAPACKE directory.
-Default is set to be the one from the dependency directory
+Default is set to be the one from the dependency directory GLFW_DIR                | GLFW directory.
+Default is set to be the one from the dependency directory GLEW_DIR                | GLEW directory.
+Default is set to be the one from the dependency directory GLEWmx_STATIC           | Set to ON to use static library, off for dynamic library.

 #### Variables you most likely will not need to change
 These are system executables.
 As long as they are installed to the default paths, they should work fine.